-At The Trinity Catholic School we seek to promote and uphold the primacy of Christian values such as love, forgiveness, acceptance, justice and hope.
+At The Trinity Catholic School, we seek to promote and uphold the primacy of Christian values such as love, forgiveness, acceptance, justice and hope.
 We regard these values as universally and timelessly true.
-These are reflected in our school Mission Statement, ethos, faith practice, charity work, assemblies, news focus on Fridays, academic and pastoral work, and general approach to SMSC.
+These are reflected in our school mission statement, ethos, faith practice, charity work, assemblies, academic and pastoral work, and general approach to the social, moral, spiritual and cultural education of our children.

 The government set out its definition of British values in the 2011 Prevent Strategy.
 These values are: